-The Nevada Department of Wildlife (NDOW) selected this mule deer herd due to its large population size (~20% of the state's deer population), large-scale spatial distribution, migration distance between summer and winter ranges, and due to threats to habitat integrity and connectivity from human disturbances (e.g., residential developments, mineral extraction activities, direct habitat losses from wildfire).
-Important stopovers sites have been identified by analysis of existing mule deer GPS collars (~291migrations sequences from n = 117 individual animals) through contracts with the USGS (Figs 3-4).
+NDOW selected this mule deer herd due to its large population size ($\sim 20\%$ of the state's deer population), large-scale spatial distribution, migration distance between summer and winter ranges, and due to threats to habitat integrity and connectivity from human disturbances.
+Important stopovers sites have been identified by analysis of existing mule deer GPS collars (~ 291 migrations) sequences from n = 117 individual animals) through contracts with the USGS (Figs 3-4).
 Notable stopover locations include areas near Harrison Pass on each side of the crest of the Ruby Mountains (20km long), as well as several major stopovers near Bald Mountain in the south Ruby Mountains.